georgecrawford/intro-to-docker-and-k8s-for-node-devs/presentation.md

 ---

+# Servers and me
-# Part 2: Sandboxes, Puppet, Jenkins, scary 'prod'
+## Part 2: Sandboxes, Puppet, Jenkins, scary 'prod'

 ^
 - Server configuration was managed by Puppet